-As a responsible landscape photographer I choose to follow an ethical code and would expect my clients to also.
-The code below is based on that provided by the League of Landscape Photographers and has been modified to reflect my own personal practice which involves photographing in the UK landscape.
-I am also a member of Nature First, which is the alliance for responsible nature photography.
-I choose to follow their seven principles which are set out below, plus help my clients to be responsible outdoor photographers through these principles.
+As a responsible landscape photographer Phil chooses to follow an ethical code and would expect her clients to also.
+The code below is based on that provided by the League of Landscape Photographers and has been modified to reflect her own personal practice which involves photographing in the UK landscape.
+She is also a member of Nature First, which is the alliance for responsible nature photography.
+Phil chooses to follow their seven principles which are set out below, plus help her clients to be responsible outdoor photographers through these principles.

 - I inform myself about all rules and regulations relating to photography when visiting a natural area.